waldronlab/openreviewr/README.md

 to view it on OpenReview and receive an email that your request has been received.

+#### Review the Configuration Produced From Running the Script

 You can also use the `--print` flag to check the contents of the configuration that will be submitted to OpenReview.

+### Create the additional submission options JSON file

+Using `inst/scripts/pacific_first_additional_submission_options.json` or the `atlantic_first_additional_submission_options.json` file, create your additional submission options file.
+Note: You must change the registration URL in the JSON to reflect the correct registration link on Hopin.

+### Complete Your Venue Configuration

+You can only add *Additional Submission Options* to your venue after OpenReview has created it.
+Find your venue on OpenReview and paste your JSON file into the *Additional Submission Options* field.
+You may want to use a JSON validator to check that you're submitting valid JSON; otherwise, your options will not display correctly.